qmk/qmk_firmware/keyboards/lets_split/keymaps/bbaserdem/README.md

 Afterwards, the following command should work just fine for flashing.

 ```
-make lets_split/rev2:bbaserdem:avrdude
+make lets_split/rev2:bbaserdem:flash
 ```

-If it does not flash, the hex files can be flashed by the following command.
+If it does not flash, the hex files can be flashed by the following command

-For the left half, after plugging in and resetting; (from repo main directory)
 ```
-sudo avrdude -p atmega32u4 -P "$(ls /dev/ttyACM*)" -c avr109 -D -U flash:w:"./lets_split_rev2_bbaserdem.hex"
+avrdude -p atmega32u4 -P "$(ls /dev/ttyACM*)" -c avr109 -D -U flash:w:"./lets_split_rev2_bbaserdem.hex"
 ```

 # QMK-DFU